marinodomenick/PokeMart/README.md

-Welcome to the Safari Zones code!
+Welcome to the Safari Zone's code!

 This Capstone project has a backend built with Prisma and SQL; and a front end built with React, JS, Axios along with basic CSS.